e3d/vue-d3-example/README.md

 - *GlassPane*: a transparent div overlaid on top of an element (*LineChart* in this example) and captures the mouse events
 - *SelectionBox*: a semi-transparent div overlaid on *GlassPane* to indicate the selection area
-- *AutoSize*: a directive to automatically update `width` and `height` of the host element when the parent element is resized
+- *ResizeDetector*: a directive to detect size change of element and call a method

 ### Control Panel Component

 The control panel component is to demonstrate the line chart features and is not part of the line chart.

-### Third-party Sources

-- *svgToImage*: a function to save SVG with styling to PNG image stream, based on the codes from Nikita [Rokotyan's block](http://bl.ocks.org/Rokotyan/0556f8facbaf344507cdc45dc3622177).